On this page we will tell you generally about the:

 - Graduates are highly employable.

-So what is different between the three programmes?
+So what is different between the two programmes?

 - Laboratory Skills Programme - 5 months

-- Laboratory Technician Comprehensive Programme - 740 hours
+- Laboratory Technician Comprehensive Programme - In accredited, working testing or research laboratories; our Partnering Laboratories

-- How advanced the learning is: The longer the programme the more advanced the learning that you will receive.
+- How advanced the learning is: The longer the programme, the more advanced the learning

-The Laboratory Skills Programme is essentially the first third of the Laboratory Technician Comprehensive Programme, and the Laboratory Technician Programme is essentially the first two-thirds of the Laboratory Technician Comprehensive Programme.
+The Laboratory Skills Programme is essentially the first third of the Laboratory Technician Comprehensive Programme.

 We speak with each applicant about the applicant's specific needs.
 However, for international participants, especially those who would like to work in New Zealand after completion of the programme, the Laboratory Technician Comprehensive Programme is usually the best choice, This has a number of advantages including being a programme that leads to a Level 6 qualification with 60 weeks of study that can be useful for post-study work visas.
 We do not give immigrations advice, and we recommend checking your circumstances with Immigrations NZ or a licensed immigrations advisor.